sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 | `:post`        | `CurlPostDownloadStrategy`    |
 | `:svn`         | `SubversionDownloadStrategy`  |

-If you need more control over the way files are downloaded and staged, you can create a custom download strategy and specify it using the [`url`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#url-class_method) method's `:using` option:
+If you need more control over the way files are downloaded and staged, you can create a custom download strategy and specify it using the [`url`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#url-class_method) method’s `:using` option:

 ```ruby
 class MyDownloadStrategy < SomeHomebrewDownloadStrategy